CHEWS RIDGE LOOKOUT

 - Formal Registrations and costs: Volunteers are required to enroll as U.S. Forest Service volunteers and to join the Forest Fire Lookout Association.
 Dues for the FFLA start at $15 per year to cover administrative expenses.
 Volunteers must also purchase uniform shirts.

-- Training: Training for lookout tower duty will involve approximately 6 hours of classroom instruction conducted on a Saturday to be announced, and a half or full day of in-tower training.
+- Training: Training for 2020 lookout tower duty will involve approximately 6 hours of classroom instruction conducted on Saturday March 7, as well as a joint session with returning veteran lookouts on Saturday, March 14.
+These classroom sessions will be followed by a half or full day of in-tower training, scheduled at the trainees’ convenience.
 Classroom topics include smoke recognition, radio procedures, reporting forms, emergency procedures, and volunteer guidelines.

 - Project Goals: This project aims to eventually: